twoyoung/Car-Rental-Web-App/README.md

   * username: customer1
   * password: customer1

-## This is a simple web app for car rental company with the basic functions of:
+## This is a web app for a car rental company with the basic functions of:
 * customer register new account
-* log in
-* log out
+* login/logout system
-* change password
+* users edit own profile/ change password
+* role-based access control
-* different dashboards and functions for admin, staff and customer
+* role-based dashboards and functions design
-* different access authorization for admin, staff and customer
+* user/car management:
+  * admin: list/check/add/edit/delete customer/staff/cars
-* user management: list/check/add/edit/delete users
+  * staff: list/check/add/edit/delete cars, check customer profile
-* car management: list/check/add/edit/delete cars
+  * customer: list/check available cars
-* input validation
+* client-side real-time form validation
-* responstive
+* responstive web design

 ## Current bug that hasn't been fixed
-* when editting the information of customer/staff/car, user have to click and edit the required field first to enable to submit button
+* when editting the information of customer/staff/car, user have to click and edit the required field first to enable the submit button
 * function for filter on customer dashboard and list icon on the header hasn't been achieved yet due to the limit of time